Concrete Contractors of Lubbock

 Delivery Process

-• Long-lead procurement tracking for storefront and MEP items
+• Long-lead procurement tracking for specialty decorative inserts, precast site elements, and phased MEP items

 The process is intentionally milestone-driven so the project stays readable for ownership and subcontractors alike.
 When the next step is obvious, it becomes much easier to protect the schedule and avoid avoidable rework.